YLtryingcode/DataVisualization/Part2.md

 Goal 3: I wish you could add more slides and information about the environmental impacts what those numbers mean and what are the consequences or opportunity cost of producing the fabric.

-Goal 4: I think  you can add a statement at the 'Call for Action session, such as telling the audience to be more mindful of thier clothing choices and add more websites to find environmentally friendly stores, information about other fabrics
+Goal 4: I think  you can add a statement at the 'Call for Action session, such as telling the audience to be more mindful of their clothing choices and add more websites to find environmentally friendly stores, information about other fabrics

 ## Identified changes for Part III
 ### Data Viusalization Change